 In most modern automobiles, the front two wheels have a braking apparatus that depend on what are known as rotors: metallic discs found behind each wheel.
 Above each of these is a clamp-like device called the caliper.
 When you hit your brake pedal, the calipers start to close, squeezing the rotors from both sides.
 This action produces friction, which causes the wheels to spin more slowly until they come to a complete stop.

 Brake pads are the removable surfaces that calipers use to make contact with the rotors during this process.
-These pads won’t last forever.
+These brake pads won’t last forever.
 (No car part does.)
 The friction mentioned earlier will inevitably wear them down over time.
-Let the pads get too thin, and your brakes won’t work as effectively as they should.
-For safety’s sake, it’s imperative that you get new ones installed at the first sign of trouble.
+Let the brake pads get too thin, and your brakes won’t work as effectively as they should.
+For safety’s sake, it’s imperative that you get new brake pads installed at the first sign of trouble.